 The Convenience Retail Awards looks for the very best local stores, doing the best job possible for their customer base.
-But this can mean different things to different people and in different locations, so the judges aim to get out to visit as many stores as possible to form a fully-rounded view of the business in its local context.
+But we understand this can have a different meaning to each person and in different locations, so the judges aim to get out to visit as many stores as possible to form a fully-rounded view of the business in its local context.
+The award winners will be set apart by their dedication to high standards, engaged and enthusiastic staff and a diverse range of products.

 It would not be feasible to visit every store that enters the Convenience Retail Awards each year, so the first stage of judging is to select a longlist of stores that appear to be the strongest contenders, and to choose the overall winners from this list.
 The initial selection is made entirely from the entry and photographs submitted, so it is important to make sure your entry shows your store in the best possible light.
 There is no such thing as a definitive recipe for success in the Convenience Retail Awards, but all of the winners have some ingredients in common, so your entry should reflect this.